Do you know that pregnancy insurance is termed as maternity insurance by the insurers?

 The method to do it is to purchase 2 separate NTUC Maternity 360 plans with both covering you (mum).

 The option to purchase insurance is tagged on individually to each twin when they are born.

 What if baby is born with congenital conditions

 I have looked through the policy wordings of multiple insurers.

-My opinion is pre-existing conditions will be excluded.
+My opinion is pre-existing conditions will be excluded with exception of AIA.

-The NTUC Maternity 360 has a slightly more stringent criteria though.
+The NTUC Income Maternity 360 has a slightly more stringent criteria though.

-In a nutshell, the option to purchase life insurance for child cannot be taken up if child has “serious health issues”.
+In a nutshell, for NTUC Income, the option to purchase life insurance for child cannot be taken up if child has "serious health issues".

 Recommended pregnancy insurance plans